My Path in Photography

 From Darkrooms to Fashion Editorials

 His gritty black-and-white style and urban portraiture left a lasting impression on my own visual approach.
-I shot on 35mm film with Ilford HP5, processed by pushing two stops, and printed on fibre-based paper with gold toning—a labor-intensive process that taught me precision and patience.
+I shot on 35mm film with Ilford HP5, processed by pushing two stops, and printed on fibre-based paper with gold toning—a labour-intensive process that taught me precision and patience.

 My dedication paid off—I became the youngest affiliate member of the British Institute of Professional Photography, challenging outdated standards and proving age doesn't define professionalism.